gaga675/tranqol_pt_br/README.md

 *[1]* *On Linux/Mac it's `./gradlew`, but if you're using Linux I assume you know how to run executables properly anyway.*
 *[2]: Yes, I know this is stupid.
 It's a Github UI limitation - while the jar itself is uploaded unzipped, there is currently no way to download it as a single file.*

+# translations

+portugues.

+the pt_br translation does not need the version original, I'm still working on it.
+by : gabriel ( gaga657 )